-Despite the odds being stacked against them throughout history, African-American aviators have contributed significantly to flight exploration as well as to the outer edges of space.
+Despite the odds being stacked against them throughout history, African American aviators have contributed significantly to flight exploration as well as to the outer edges of space.
 Whether male or female, these brave and unique individuals achieved many firsts in aviation and continue to be a source of inspiration to their communities.

-Here are 10 noteworthy black pilots who were pioneers of their generation.
+Here are 10 noteworthy Black pilots who were pioneers of their generation.

-Bessie Coleman: First African-American and Native-American Female Pilot
+Bessie Coleman: First African American and Native American Female Pilot

-Hailing from both African-American and Native-American descent, Bessie Coleman (1892-1926) was the first female from both ethnic heritages to earn her pilot license.
+Hailing from both African American and Native American descent, Bessie Coleman (1892-1926) was the first female from both ethnic heritages to earn her pilot license.
 But because there were no aeronautical facilities that would teach minority women to fly in America, Coleman had to earn her license in France, which she did in 1921.

-Eugene Jacques Bullard: First African-American Military Combat Pilot
+Eugene Jacques Bullard: First African American Military Combat Pilot

 However, after fighting and getting wounded in World War II, he returned to the States and settled in Harlem, New York, where he worked odd jobs — his final stint being an elevator operator at Rockefeller Center.
 He died from stomach cancer in 1961 and was buried in Flushing Cemetery in the French War Veterans' section in Queens, New York.

-James Banning: First African-American Pilot to Fly Across America
+James Banning: First African American Pilot to Fly Across America

-In 1932, with only four people coming out to watch his epic endeavor from a small airport in Los Angeles, Banning set off with his mechanic Thomas C. Allen on a coast-to-coast history-making flight.
+In 1932, with only four people coming out to watch his epic endeavor from a small airport in Los Angeles, Banning set off with his mechanic Thomas C. Allen on a coast-to-coast, history-making flight.
 Known as the "Flying Hoboes," the two made the harrowing 3,300-mile journey and landed in Long Island, New York, clocking in at 41 hours and 27 minutes.

 Cornelius Coffey: First Aviation School Founder

-Cornelius Coffey (1902-1994) was a triple threat in his day: He was not only distinguished as the first African-American aviator who had both a pilot and mechanic's license, but he also was the first to have founded a non-university affiliated flight school.
+Cornelius Coffey (1902-1994) was a triple threat in his day: He was not only distinguished as the first African American aviator who had both a pilot and mechanic's license, but he also was the first to have founded a non-university affiliated flight school.

-Willa Brown: First African-American Woman to Earn a Pilot License in the U.S.
+Willa Brown: First African American Woman to Earn a Pilot License in the U.S.

 Like her husband Cornelius Coffey, Willa Brown (1906-1992) accomplished many firsts, and some of her achievements extended beyond aviation.
-While she's best known for being the first black woman to receive her pilot license in the U.S., which she did in 1938, Brown also became the first black woman to serve as a Civil Air Patrol officer, the first to receive a commercial pilot's license and the first to run for Congress.
+While she's best known for being the first Black woman to receive her pilot license in the United States, which she did in 1938, Brown also became the first Black woman to serve as a Civil Air Patrol officer, the first to receive a commercial pilot's license and the first to run for Congress.

 The Tuskegee Airmen: First Black Military Aviators in the U.S. Armed Forces

-Led by C. Alfred Anderson, who was known as the "Father of Black Aviation," the Tuskegee Airmen (active 1940-1948) had a lot to prove to their country and the rest of the world as the first black military pilots in the U.S. Armed Forces.
+Led by C. Alfred Anderson, who was known as the "Father of Black Aviation," the Tuskegee Airmen (active 1940-1948) had a lot to prove to their country and the rest of the world as the first Black military pilots in the U.S. Armed Forces.
 Subjected to discrimination both on and off the battlefield, the Tuskegee Airmen's service during World War II was at a time when the military was still segregated.

-Robert Lawrence: First African-American Astronaut
+Robert Lawrence: First African American Astronaut

-Guy Bluford: First African-American Astronaut in Space
+Guy Bluford: First African American Astronaut in Space

-"I wanted to set the standard, do the best job possible so that other people would be comfortable with African-Americans flying in space and African-Americans would be proud of being participants in the space program and… encourage others to do the same."
-Bluford would go on to serve in three other Space Shuttle missions before retiring from the program in 1993.
+"I wanted to set the standard, do the best job possible so that other people would be comfortable with African Americans flying in space and African Americans would be proud of being participants in the space program and… encourage others to do the same."
+Bluford would go on to serve in three other space shuttle missions before retiring from the program in 1993.

-Mae Jemison: First African-American Female in Space
+Mae Jemison: First African American Woman in Space

 She graduated from Stanford University with a chemical engineering degree in 1977 and received her medical degree from Cornell Medical College four years later.
 After holding a brief medical practice, Jemison took time off to serve in the Peace Corps, which is when she discovered she was accepted into the NASA program.

-Emory Malick: First Black Pilot (But some historians disagree)
+Emory Malick: First Black Pilot (but some historians disagree)

 Born in Pennsylvania in 1881, Emory Malick fell in love with flying as a young man.
-In 1911 he was the first aviator to fly through the central part of the state, and the following year he received his international pilot license, making him the first African-American pilot in history... or was he?
+In 1911, he was the first aviator to fly through the central part of the state, and the following year he received his international pilot license, making him the first African American pilot in history... or was he?